Fertility Yoga: 10 Poses & Routines for When You’re TTC

 When struggling with infertility, you may sometimes feel as though you’ve exhausted all of your options.
 The stress of trying multiple different treatments to no avail can weigh on your conscience — and this inner turmoil can make it even more difficult to conceive.

-Enter the practice of infertility yoga.
-Women who have had multiple miscarriages, been struggling for years to get pregnant or even considered giving up on their fertility journey are finding solace in the ancient practice of yoga, which relieves stress, offers social support and may even help them get pregnant at last.
+Enter the practice of fertility yoga.
+Women who have had multiple miscarriages, have been struggling for years to get pregnant, or have even considered giving up on their fertility journey are finding solace in the ancient practice of yoga, which relieves stress, offers social support, and may even help them get pregnant at last.

 But how (and why) does yoga for fertility work?
-And how can you practice it at home to reap the benefits, when yoga studios are currently closed due to COVID-19?
-This blog post explores the reasoning behind fertility yoga and will instruct you on simple poses you can try at home to support your fertility journey.
+And how can you practice it at home to reap the benefits?
+This blog post explores the reasoning behind fertility yoga and will instruct you on simple poses and routines you can try at home to support your fertility journey.

 There are many reasons why yoga may be a successful component of treatment for infertility.
 While it cannot replace traditional treatments like IUI or IVF, it can benefit women by relieving the psychological stress associated with an infertility diagnosis — which, for many women, has been shown to be as distressing as a diagnosis of cancer, HIV or heart disease.

+- Release the need for control.
 Yoga encourages you to release your need for control, something that can be especially difficult for women with infertility.
 Many women report that once they let go of their need to control the process, they were finally able to get pregnant after years of struggle.
-One study conducted at Massachusetts General Hospital found that 55 percent of fertility patients were able to get pregnant after participating in a 10-week yoga and meditation program, compared with just 20 percent of the control group.

 This pose works by helping you to soften the muscles of the vaginal wall while increasing blood flow to the pelvis.
 Lay on your back with your bottom pressed against the wall and your legs lifted, resting against the wall.
 Your body should form a 90-degree angle between your torso and your legs.
 Stay in this pose for 10-15 breaths to promote fertility and relax the pelvic floor.